NDevTK/OriginMarker/README.md

 # Automatic mode
 If no Marker name is set 4 emojis will be used to identify the origin.
-This works by using the last 9 letters of a sha256 hash of the origin encoded into emoji.
+This works by using the first 9 letters of a sha256 hash of the origin encoded into emoji.